ChuanMeng/SIP/README.md

 The following commands are used to conduct data preprocessing, which includes the automatic annotation of initiative-taking decision labels.
 We derive the initiative annotations by mapping the manual annotations of actions to initiative or non-initiative labels.
 The raw data for the WISE, MSDialog and ClariQ is stored in the paths `./data/WISE/`, `./data/MSDialog/` and `./data/ClariQ/`.
-The preprocessed data is still stored in these paths.
+The preprocessed data would be still stored in these paths.

 Run the following commands to preprocess WISE:
 ```bash